JaehyeokRyu/BICTB2025/README.md

 **Caution) Works only after compiling the package or setting up the environment**

 - cd analysis
-- ./compile.sh "<analysis code in cpp>"
+- ./compile.sh "analysis code in cpp"